koyeb/koyeb-cli/docs/reference.md

       --max-scale int                           Max scale (default 1)
       --min-scale int                           Min scale (default 1)
       --ports strings                           Update service ports (available for services of type "web" only) using the format PORT[:PROTOCOL], for example --port 8080:http
                                                 PROTOCOL defaults to "http".
-Supported protocols are "http" and "http2" To delete an exposed port, prefix its number with '!', for example --port '!80'
+Supported protocols are "http", "http2" and "tcp"
+                                                To delete an exposed port, prefix its number with '!', for example --port '!80'

       --privileged                              Whether the service container should run in privileged mode